DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2024-03-03-adding-claims-in-support-on-behalf-of-schools.md

 - mentor name
 - mentor’s training hours

-If the claim is in a draft state, there are change links next to each line in the summary list.
+Change links are included in the summary list if the claim is in a draft state.

-Users cannot change any claim details if the claim has been submitted.
+Users cannot change any claim details if they or a colleague has submitted the claim.

 ### Adding a claim